jrroman/EvergreenWiki/Project-Files.md

 This command clones the tracked project repository into a given directory.

 NOTE: this command currently only supports clone over SSH.
-Make sure your keys are set up //TODO
+Make sure your GitHub ssh keys are set up in your target distros.

 ```yaml
 - command: git.get_project